lgallo95/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+In relational databases, the data is stored in tabular format grouped into rows and columns (similar to spreadsheets).
+A collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.

+SQL is a standard language, which means that it will certainly be supported, no matter how your database is managed.
+That said, be aware that the SQL language can vary depending on database management tools.
+This lesson focuses on a set of core commands that never change.
+Learning the standard commands is an excellent introduction since the knowledge transfers between database products.

 2. Why do tables need a Primary Key?

+Each database table needs a primary key because it ensures row-level accessibility.

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+third table in between both tables.